 Next step if interested, contact your regional Planning and Development District.

-Arkansas Department of Finance and Administration, Department of Justice Coronavirus Emergency Supplemental Funding Program Phase II Deadline: TBD very soon Eligibility: Smaller cities & counties that did not receive funding directly from the Department of Justice
+Arkansas Department of Finance and Administration, Department of Justice Coronavirus Emergency Supplemental Funding Program Phase II Deadline: Deadline will be announced May 3 Eligibility: Smaller cities & counties that did not receive funding directly from the Department of Justice

 Amount of funding currently available: $1,994,970